peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool CanFitInSingle();

-Returns whether this object's value can be converted to a 32-bit floating oint number without loss of its numerical value.
+Returns whether this object's value can be converted to a 32-bit floating point number without loss of its numerical value.

 <b>Return Value:</b>

-Whether this object's value can be converted to a 32-bit floating point umber without loss of its numerical value.
-Returns true if this is a ot-a-number value, even if the value's diagnostic information can' t fit n a 32-bit floating point number.
+Whether this object's value can be converted to a 32-bit floating point number without loss of its numerical value.
+Returns true if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 32-bit floating point number.

 ### CanTruncatedIntFitInInt32

     public bool CanTruncatedIntFitInInt32();

-Returns whether this object's value, truncated to an integer, would be (2^31) or greater, and less than 2^31.
+Returns whether this object's value, truncated to an integer, would be -(2^31) or greater, and less than 2^31.

 <b>Return Value:</b>